 Brunei - Market OverviewBrunei - Market Overview

-Despite repeated calls for diversification, Brunei’s economy remains overwhelmingly dependent on the income derived from the sale of oil and gas, which represents 90% of Brunei’s total exports.
-Additionally, substantial revenue from overseas investments supplements income from domestic hydrocarbon production.
+Despite repeated calls for diversification, Brunei’s economy remains overwhelmingly dependent on the income derived from the sale of oil and gas, which represents 90% of Brunei’s total exports and 65 % of the country’s GDP.
+Additionally, substantial revenue from the government’s overseas investments supplements income from domestic hydrocarbon production.
 These two revenue streams provide a comfortable quality of life for Brunei’s population.
 Citizens pay no taxes and receive free education through to the university level, free medical care, and subsidized housing.

 Brunei’s central location in Southeast Asia, with good telecommunications and airline connections; no personal income, sales or export taxes; and its stable political situation, offer a welcoming climate for would-be investors.
-Brunei encourages foreign direct investment (FDI) in its domestic economy through various investment incentives offered by the Energy and Industry Department and the Prime Minister’s Office, as well as through activities conducted by the Ministry of Foreign Affairs and Trade and the Brunei Economic Development Board (BEDB).
+Brunei encourages foreign direct investment (FDI) in its domestic economy through various investment incentives offered by the Ministry of Energy, Manpower and Industry, as well as through activities conducted by the Ministry of Finance and Economy and the Brunei Economic Development Board (BEDB).
 Additionally, a low crime rate, good schools, housing and sports facilities as well as low utility costs make Brunei an attractive location for short and long-term residence.
 Life in Brunei reflects the national philosophy of the Malay Islamic Monarchy.

-The five largest destinations for Brunei exports (mostly mineral fuels) as of December 2016 were Japan (36%), Republic of Korea (16%), India (9%), Thailand (8%), and Taiwan (7%).
-The five largest sources of imports to Brunei were from Malaysia (21%), Singapore (14%), China (10%), the United States (10%), and the Republic of Korea (9%).
-The largest export sectors by market value were mineral fuels, chemicals, and machinery and transport equipment.
+The largest destinations for Brunei exports (mostly mineral fuels) for 2018 were Japan (30%), South Korea (14%), Malaysia (11%), and Thailand (11%).
+The largest sources of imports to Brunei were from China (21%), Singapore (19%), Malaysia (18%), and the United States (8.3%) The largest export sectors by market value were mineral fuels, chemicals, and machinery and transport equipment.
 The largest import sectors by market value were machinery and transport equipment, manufactured goods, and food.

-In 2016, the total trade between United States and Brunei was US $628 million.
-The 2016 U.S. trade surplus with Brunei was US $601 million: exports totaled US $614 million while imports totaled US $13 million.
-Brunei is a founding member of the Trans-Pacific Partnership (TPP) trade agreement that concluded negotiations in October 2015.
+In 2018, total trade between the United States and Brunei was US $365 million.
+The 2018 U.S. trade surplus with Brunei was US $169 million: exports totaled US $267 million while imports totaled US $98 million.

 More information on U.S.-Brunei trade figures can be found at the U.S. Census website.